shelleyeti/css-selectors-classwork-demo/README.md

-# CSS Selectors from classwork on Thw Wizard of Oz
+CSS Selectors from classwork on Thw Wizard of Oz

+Guided practice of css selectors